1. Docker

 - Command:

-- Explanation: Lists all Docker containers on the system, including both running and stopped ones.
+docker ps -a - Explanation: Lists all Docker containers on the system, including both running and stopped ones.
 This is helpful for seeing the history of all container executions.

 docker ps -a